 Jackie Collins

-Just copying ideas, research findings, creative works and experiences from someone else and filling your blog with bunch of posts doesn't means you are absolutely a good author or focus on your topic.
-Stealing on web is just a matter of few clicks and key presses.
-But stealing content from others means you are stealing.
-It doesn't make you perfect and people doesn't loyal to you as a person.
-Once after an author generate his original content, automatically it's protected with his authorship and subject to copyrights with the reservation of all rights eventhough there is no such copyright statement.
-The author aka the copyright owner is responsible for reserving or allowing rights for his work via copyright statement.
 Generally, if you see "All Rights Reserved" statement on blogs or websites, it means legally no one can reproduce, copy or distribute, perform, display publicly or build upon it without a permission of original copyright holder.
 But legally, if you wanna allow some rights of your content to be make use by others, you can go for solutions such as Creative Commons to refine your copyrights.

 "Blogger respects the rights of copyright holders and complies with the Digital Millennium Copyright Act (DMCA) and other applicable copyright laws.
 When we receive proper notice as required by the DMCA, we will work to promptly remove content that has been identified as copyright infringement.
 Repeat infringers' blogs are removed, and in appropriate instances Blogger accounts will be terminated."

-As they state on their copyright policy, if someone infringing your copyright using Blogger service, Blogger will promptly remove such content from their service after they have been confirmed.
-Also if Blogger found future copyright complaints applicable for the same blog, they will remove that blog or further they will terminate related Blogger account too.
-Therefore, eventhough Blogger is a free service, original content providers are more concerned and safe with their policies.
+As they state in their copyright policy, if someone infringing your copyright using Blogger blogging service, Blogger will promptly remove such content from their service after they have been confirmed.
+Also if Blogger found future copyright complaints applicable for the same blog, they will remove that blog, or terminate associated Blogger account(s) too.
+Hence, eventhough Blogger is a free blogging service, original content providers are concerned and safe with their policies too.

 Before You Go: